Innovations

 6 Stages of Engagement Framework May Help Better Treat Children with ADHD

-A new study of pediatric ADHD patients of color could inform treatment strategies that are more effective for the specific needs of their families.
+A new study, focusing on pediatric ADHD patients of color, could help inform treatment strategies that are more effective for the specific needs of these children and families.

 Attention-deficit/hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders of childhood—a chronic pediatric condition that can persist into adulthood.
 The condition is treatable, but children of color and their families experience disproportionate barriers to treatment engagement.